Content start here

 Clinics

-Our clinical offerings are more in-depth and supportive than those at most law schools, which often provide only semester-long or simulated clinical experiences.
-Our yearlong clinics provide deep and impactful experiential learning — and often offer a second-year advanced clinic for select students.
-Our six clinics give students significant experience working directly with real clients under the supervision of seasoned practitioners who are leaders in their field:
+At USC Gould, clinical offerings are more in-depth and supportive than those at most law schools, which often provide only semester-long or simulated clinical experiences.
+Our yearlong clinics provide impactful experiential learning — and often offer a second-year advanced clinic for select students.
+By participating in clinics, USC Gould students gain significant experience working directly with real clients under the supervision of seasoned practitioners who are leaders in their field.

 Housing Law and Policy Clinic